Knowledge-Graph-Hub/kg-obo/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: Suggest a new feature to add to the KG-COVID-19 software framework
+about: Suggest a new feature to add to the kg-obo software framework
 title: ''
 labels: enhancement
 assignees: ''